Effects of energy transition and the structural change on the extraction of natural resources in Germany

 German Coal Phase-Out Act

-The Act to Reduce and End Coal-Fired Power Genera- tion came into force on 14 August 2020 (KVBG).4 Parallel to this, further energy regulations were amended such as the German Energy Act, the Green- house Gas Emissions Trading Act, the Renewable Energy Act and the Combined Heat and Power Plant Act.
-The KVBG aims to gradually reduce coal-fired electricity generation in Germany as steadily as possible and in a socially responsible way, ending it by 2038 at the latest.
+The Act to Reduce and End Coal-Fired Power Generation and Amend further Laws (Coal Phase-Out Act) came into force on 14 August 2020 4.
+The Coal Phase-Out Act is a so-called article or shell law, i.e. a law that enacts or amends several laws at the same time, including sometimes different areas of law.
+The key regulations for the German coal phase-out can be found in the Act to Reduce and End Coal-Fired Power Generation (KVBG) as part of the Coal Phase-out Act.
+The adoption of the Coal Phase-out Act was complemented by amendments to further energy industry regulations – such as the Energy Industry Act, the Energy Act, the Greenhouse Gas Emissions Trading Act, the Renewable Energy Act, the Combined Heat and Power Act, etc. The KVBG aims to gradually reduce coal-fired electricity generation in Germany as steadily as possible and in a socially responsible way, ending it by 2038 at the latest.
 This will result in reduced emissions.
 The aim is to continue to provide a reliable, cost-effective, efficient, low-carbon supply of electricity to the general public.
-The legislative package contains regu- lations to reduce and end electricity generation using hard coal and lignite, to continuously check security of supply, to cancel any CO2 certificates that become free, authorisation to provide compensation for elec- tricity users in the event that the electricity price in- creases as a result of phasing out coal and adaptation payments for older employees in the coal sector (see chapter 6).
+The legislative package contains regulations to reduce and end electricity generation using hard coal and lignite, to continuously check security of supply, to cancel any CO2 certificates that become free, authorisation to provide compensation for electricity users in the event that the electricity price increases as a result of phasing out coal and adaptation payments for older employees in the coal sector (see chapter 6).
 In order to compensate for the falling coal-fired power generation, the target is to expand renewable energy to 65% in 2030.
-In addition to this, support for combined heat and power is being extended to promote the changeover to flexible and greener electricity supplies.5
+In addition to this, support for combined heat and power is being extended to promote the changeover to flexible and greener electricity supplies.
+5

 Electricity generation using hard coal will be reduced between 2020 and 2026, initially in stages through competitive tendering for hard coal plants involved in the electricity market.
 In the tender procedure the plant operators state a bid price at which they are willing to cease using coal to power their plant.
 By participating in the competitive process, plant opera- tors receive appropriate financial compensation for phasing out hard coal.
 Small lignite plants up to 150 megawatts (MW) can take part in the tender proce- dures as well.
 The target data in 2022 (in each case 15 Gigawatt (GW) of hard coal and lignite), 2030 (8 GW hard coal, 9 GW lignite) and 2038 (zero GW) is to be achieved through this.
 Through this process the pos- sible maximum price per reduced MW falls from EUR165,000/MW (2020) to EUR89,000/MW (2026).
 Should the reduction targets set by law for hard coal capacities not be achieved, the tender from 2024 on- wards will be backed up by regulatory frameworks.
 From 2027 closures of hard coal workings will be exclusively on the basis of regulatory frameworks.

-In 2019, Lausitz Energie Bergbau AG established the special purpose vehicles named above in Brandenburg and Saxony – “Lausitz Energie Vorsorge- und Entwicklungsgesellschaft Brandenburg mbH” (LEVEB) and “Lausitz Energie Vorsorge- und Entwicklungs- gesellschaft Sachsen mbH” (LEVES).
+In 2019, Lausitz Energie Bergbau AG established the special purpose vehicles named above in Brandenburg and Saxony – “Lausitz Energie Vorsorge- und Entwicklungsgesellschaft Brandenburg mbH” (LEVEB) 9 and “Lausitz Energie Vorsorge- und Entwicklungsgesellschaft Sachsen mbH” (LEVES).
+10

 Structural Strengthening Act